N5GEH/n5geh.platform/crate/Readme.md

         cp docker-compose.yaml.EXAMPLE docker-compose.yaml

 3. You may the docker-compose.yaml to you preferences e.g. you need to adjust the placement of the container.
+In the example we use a local folder "data" for storing our data which we need to create first.

+        mkdir data

 Because of the mapped local volume of the docker container where the data is stored we always need to place the database container on the same host of our docker-swarm.
 Hence, you need to adjust that line.
 In case you want to use a NFS-server or some other kind of shared volumes you need to change this line and in addition to that the volume mapping line.

       **Note:** Our configuration uses the community edition as default.
 In because you own a license you may change it within your personal copy of the compose-file.